-On July 31, 2018, the Company granted nonqualified stock options to acquire an aggregate of 92,681 shares of the Company's common stock under the Company's 2017 Equity Plan to the Company's executive officers, Board members, certain employees and others.
-The options granted are exercisable at \$0.17 per share, representing the fair market value of the common stock on the date of grant as determined under the 2017 Equity Plan.
+On October 31, 2018, the Company granted nonqualified stock options to acquire an aggregate of 92,681 shares of the Company's common stock under the Company's 2017 Equity Plan to certain executive officers, employees and others.
+The options granted are exercisable at \$0.20 per share, representing the fair market value of the common stock on the date of grant as determined under the 2017 Equity Plan.
 The options are fully vested and exercisable as of the date of grant and will expire five years thereafter.
-Based on a Black-Scholes valuation model, these options were valued at \$11,093 in accordance with FASB ASC Topic 718.
+Based on a Black-Scholes valuation model, these options were valued at \$14,010 in accordance with FASB ASC Topic 718.